-Weather conditions such as snow, wind, and hail cause a lot of damage to the roofs of people living in Austin, Texas.
+Weather conditions such as snow, wind, and hail cause a lot of damage to roofing materials in Austin, Texas.
 Bad weather occurs more often at this location compared to other parts of the United States.
 You should use the best roofing material for your house if you live there or in the surrounding areas.
 It will help you save costs and reduce the frequency of roof replacement and repair.

 This article by Water Damage and Roofing of Austin will explore the common damages and the most durable roofing materials to help safeguard your house.

 It’s a big decision to decide which kind of roofing material you want for your roof replacement.
-To take the best decision in any situation, you need extensive studies and tons of data.
+You need extensive studies and tons of data to make the best decision in any situation.

 The study phase of making this important decision is undoubtedly the most difficult.
 It’s truly overwhelming how much information there is to take in.